heyits-manan/dclone/README.md

 - **Filesystem isolation** via Mount namespace + chroot (container has its own root filesystem)
 - **Re-exec pattern** — Parent process creates namespaces, child process enters container
 - **Alpine Linux** containers can run successfully

+### What Is Intentionally Left Out
+- `stop` command lifecycle management
+- cgroups and resource limits
+- container networking
+- image pulling/layer management
+- daemon/client architecture
+- production hardening and security controls

+`cmd/stop.go` currently exists as a placeholder, but `stopCmd` is not registered in the root command, so `dclone stop` is not available yet.

 ## Quick Start